cschwede/openstack-swift-webapps-examples/README.md

 Example apps for OpenStack Swift
 ================================

-This repository contains two example applications shown during the OpenStack Summit Tokyo 2015.
+This repository contains two example applications for OpenStack Swift.
 One app is a server-side app using Django, the other one a client-side app using Angular.

 Environment setup